Raphèl mai amècche zabì almi: Interpretation

 Let, oh God!
 Why to annihilate my army (or my power) in this world?

-The language, phonetically transcripted as in Inf., VII, 1, is a mixture of hebrew and caldean, typic of the Bible, wherein Nimrod is found.
+The language, phonetically transcribed as in Inf., VII, 1, is a mixture of Hebrew and Chaldean, typic of the Bible, wherein Nimrod is found.
 The reference to the "salmi" (psalms) is a redirection to the Bible.
 The source would be from an environment of Jewish biblical studies.
 Ties are known of Dante with the Jewish poet Emmanuel Romano, friend of Dante and met by him at the Roman Curia in 1301 and later at the court of Cangrande della Scala in Verona during Dante's exile.
 The reason would be to refer not only to the failure of the Babel Tower, but further to the Goldensporenslag against Philip the Fair, represented by Nembrot, and to the failure of the French king in making his brother Charles of Valois, as the new emperor after the death of Albrecht of Habsburg.
 Indeed, the election made emperor instead Henry VII of Luxembourg (probably represented as "sommo Giove", in Inf., XXXI, 92, with the same words as in Pur., VI, 118).
 The use of Hebrew would also be to condemn the expulsion of the Jews from France ordered by the king in 1306.